 The Landscape of Alternative Proteins

-Plant-based proteins are made from crops such as soybeans, peas, rice, oat and wheat are most commonly used.
+Plant-based proteins are made from crops, soybeans, peas, rice, oat and wheat are most commonly used.

 These ingredients are then processed into various forms, such as powders, concentrates, flours, and isolates.